BlueBrain/Search/README.md

 ### Install Blue Brain Search

 This will build a Docker image where Blue Brain Search is installed.
-Besides, this will launch using this image an interactive session in a Docker container.
-The immediate next sections will need to be run in this session.

 ```bash
 docker build \